sph-mn/sph-lib/readme.md

 * (sph filesystem versioning) - gives a path to the next version of a file and automatically archives the old version
 * (sph install) - program and library installer
 * (sph io path-pipe-chain) - call procedures with input/output arguments in a chained manner to allow data flow between them
-* (sph lang itpn) - helpers for working with parsed itpn
 * (sph lang parser type-signature) - a parser and writer for the sph type signature notation
 * (sph lang plcss) - s-expression language that compiles to css
 * (sph lang scm-format) - format scheme code